bugbaba/ssTaker/README.md

 ```

-The urls list file should be without protocol
+The urls list file should be without protocol, thanks [Sahil](https://twitter.com/IsrSahilMk) for pointing this out.
-That is it should look like this

 ```
 >> cat urls